provectus/kafka-ui/documentation/project/contributing/prerequisites.md

 Note that the warning messages are expected as they relate to the kernel not supporting cgroup memory limits.

-Now any containers you run in Docker will be limited to this amount of memory.
+Now any containers you run in docker will be limited to this amount of memory.
 You can also increase the memory limit as your preference.

 ## Where to go next

-In the next section, you'll [learn how to Build and Run kafka-ui](building.md).
+In the next section, you'll learn [how to Build and Run kafka-ui](building.md).